grafana/grafana/docs/sources/reference/timerange.md

 The `Hide time override info` option allows you to hide the override info text that is by default shown in the upper right of a panel when overridden time range options.

-**Note**: You can only override the dashboard time with relative time ranges.
+**Note:** You can only override the dashboard time with relative time ranges.
 Absolute time ranges are not available.